Medical Labeling Standards:Notes To Pharmaceutical Manufacturers

 The European Union’s Medical Device Regulation (MDR) encompasses its labeling regulations within Annex I, Chapter III.
 These regulations broadly correspond with the FDA’s, inclusive of the mandate for Unique Device Identification (UDI) on labels.

 Beyond affixing labels directly to the medical device or its packaging, where relevant, EU manufacturers are also compelled to provide current labeling information via their corporate website.
-This requirement ensures transparency and accessibility of information, allowing end-users and regulatory bodies to easily access and review labeling details pertinent to medical devices.
+This requirement ensures transparency and accessibility of information, allowing end-users and regulatory bodies to easily access and review labeling details pertinent to medical devices, including the unique device identifier for traceability and compliance.

 Why must medical device labeling be given paramount importance?